jakenater99/dafny-proof/docs/DafnyRef/Statements.md

 ```

 Here is an example of a _call_ `forall` statement and the
 callee.
-This is contained in the `CloudMake-ConsistentBuilds.dfy`
+This is contained in the `CloudMake-ConsistentBuilds.dfyp`
 test in the Dafny repository.

 ```dafny